Envirometrix/PredictiveSoilMapping/01-Introduction.md

     map produced?
 What do certain abbreviations mean and where can more technical information about data processing steps be found?

-5.  *Data integrity and interoperability* — How can the data be integated within an existing GIS?
+5.  *Data integrity and interoperability* — How can the data be integrated within an existing GIS?
 Are the data optimized for distribution and import?